gmMustafa/TCP_Client_Server_Socket/README.md

 # TCP_Client_Server_Socket

-TCP Concurrent Sever ti handle multiple clients.
+TCP Concurrent Sever to handle multiple clients.

 ### Server:
 Server calls the socket call and then bind the server to the specific port and IP Address.